Fomode3D/Documentation-1/docs/source/producers/monitoring.rst

 Customising the Stack
 =====================

-With respect to the current example, we have provided a few simple entry points for customisation:
+With respect to the current example, we have provided a few simple entry points for customization:

-1. The example includes an ``.env`` file listing environment variables which alter the behaviour of the stack.
+1. The example includes ``.env`` file listing environment variables which alter the behaviour of the stack.
 These environment variables allow the user to change:

   a. ``ELASTIC_VERSION`` - the ``Elastic Stack`` version (default 7.2.0)
   b. ``ES_PASSWORD`` - the password used for authentication with the elastic user.
 This password is applied for all system users i.e. ``kibana`` and ``logstash_system``.
 Defaults to ``changeme``.